 In other words, he embraced dichotomies between old vs. new, young vs. old, traditional vs. progressive, Jewish vs. secular, and more.
 And he did this in subtle and not-so-subtle ways.

-Unsurprisingly, these passions have stayed with me my whole life, and have manifested themselves in somewhat unusual ways.
-For example, don’t be surprised if my version of showing you that I’m romantically interested consists of going up to you in a bar, pinching your cheeks, and telling you how much of a shayna punim (beautiful face) you have.
-That’s just who I am.
-Thanks, Nana.
+For example, don’t be surprised if Star’s version of showing you that he’s romantically interested consists of going up to you in a gay bar, pinching your cheeks, and telling you how much of a shayna punim (beautiful face) you have.

-Having lost two grandparents during the pandemic (one to COVID and one to cancer), my appreciation for my grandparents and our culture grew even stronger.
-Older generations have inspired and protected me my whole life, and I couldn’t help but feel strikingly helpless to protect them.
+Having lost two grandparents during the COVID-19 pandemic (one to COVID and one to cancer), his appreciation for his grandparents and culture grew even stronger.
+Older generations have inspired and protected him his whole life, and he couldn’t help but feel strikingly helpless to protect them.

-Realistically I know that I can’t always protect them, or our culture and language that have been deeply vulnerable before COVID and even more so after, but I realized that what I could do is celebrate them, and shine a spotlight on those who are often overlooked.
+Realistically he knew that he can’t always protect them, or the Jewish culture and language that have been deeply vulnerable before COVID and even more so after, but he realized that what he could do was celebrate them.

 And we're just getting started.

 Roughly translated from Yiddish - a language traditionally spoken by Ashkenazi Jews - bubuleh means sweetheart.
 It’s a term which many older Jews say to their children and grandchildren as a term of endearment.
 It's a word full of warmth; characterizing those nostalgic moments that have given our lives the most meaning and joy.